Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 In this Amsterdam travel guide you’ll find:

-• A beginner’s travel guide to Amsterdam
+• A first-timer’s travel guide to Amsterdam

 • What to expect

-• A travel guide to Amsterdam museums
+• A travel guide to Amsterdam’s museums

 • A quick travel guide to top tourist attractions in Amsterdam